coderabbitai/coderabbit-docs/docs/introduction/introduction.md

 Opting Out: You can choose to opt out of data storage at any time.
 Opting out won't affect your access but will limit the personalization of the reviews.

-### Do you need CodeRabbit with the AI code generators or co-pilot?
+### Do you need CodeRabbit with the AI code generators like GitHub Copilot?

 Code reviews remain essential, whether the code is written by a human or a bot.
 This is mainly because the perspective of the reviewer differs from that of the